 - Personal and contact information

-- Employment contracts and amendments
+- Employment contracts and all amendments

-- Salary history and current compensation
+- Salary history and current compensation structure

 - Tax documents and identification numbers

-- Benefits enrollment and eligibility
+- Benefits enrollment details and eligibility

-- Time-off balances and history
+- Time-off balances and historical usage

 Verify this information for accuracy before sharing it with the new provider.
+Clean data prevents downstream errors and speeds up onboarding.

 3. Set Up With New Provider